milliondollarscript/milliondollarscript/readme.txt

 * Fix error with the get_order_id_from_ad_id function.
 * Don't send the Order Confirmed email when the order is completed, only send the Order Completed email.
 * When Create Pages button is clicked it will now automatically set the Page Layout to No Sidebar if using Divi theme.
+* The Change Pixels upload will not return to the Manage Pixels page anymore.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.